Cadillac V-Series.R: Background

 Cadillac released renders of the car on June 9, 2022.
 It was also announced that the car would use a hybrid powertrain, consisting of a 5.5-liter 90° naturally-aspirated V8 internal combustion engine and standardized hybrid drivetrain components provided by Williams Advanced Engineering, Bosch and Xtrac, and that Chip Ganassi Racing would campaign one car in the 2023 FIA World Endurance Championship season.

 The first shakedown was completed in July 2022.
 This was followed by testing at Sebring International Raceway and Road Atlanta, where the car covered nearly 19,312 km.

 In October 2022, General Motors' sportscar racing program manager Laura Klauser noted that both teams were working together to get the three cars ready on time for the 2023 24 Hours of Daytona.
 Chip Ganassi Racing would enter two cars for Daytona before splitting both cars to enter the IMSA and WEC seasons on full-time basis respectively.
 Action Express Racing would only campaign one car for the entire IMSA schedule.

 Competition history

 2023

-Cadillac revealed that the V-Series.R would under three different primary colors: yellow, blue, and red, each color taken directly from Cadillac's logo.
+Cadillac revealed that the V-Series.R would run under three different primary colors: yellow, blue, and red, each color taken directly from Cadillac's logo.
 For the 2023 IMSA SportsCar Championship, Chip Ganassi Racing ran the yellow and blue cars under the numbers #01 and #02 respectively competing as the factory Cadillac Racing squad, and Action Express Racing ran the red car under the number #31 competing as Whelen Engineering Racing.
 The blue car also competed in the 2023 FIA World Endurance Championship as the sole full-time V-Series.R racing under the number #2.